benviss/benv_portfolio/README.md

 ## Description

 _This website is used to get more information about me.
 It is also a way for me to showcase my work to others.
-It has multiple tabs and has outgoing links as well. _
+It has multiple tabs and has outgoing links as well.To view on Github pages go to following link: https://benviss.github.io/benv_portfolio/index.html _

 ## Setup/Installation Requirements